Chaduke/paddles_balls_blocks_walls/README.md

 TODO List:

 Short Term
-- Enable replay of individual levels
-- Find out why the ball lands on the paddle sometimes and stops
 - Add "Total timer" for all levels
 - Keep track of player's best times
+- Find out why the ball lands on the paddle sometimes and stops
 - Make a "max size" paddle pickup item
 - Make particles look more realistic